Announcement opens continuously from 10/31/2022, with periodic cut-offs.

 During at sea periods; (1) maintains the watch in accordance with USCG, COMSC, and the Master’s instructions or standing orders; (2) ensures that the Watch is properly trained in standard helm commands and lookout duties and; (3) respond to a steering casualty scenario, a man overboard incident, ship’s security violation, and emergency maneuvering situations.

-Ensures continuing application of and compliance with EEO laws, regulations and policies.
+Ensures continuing application of & compliance with EEO laws, regulations and policies.
 Carries out EEO policies and communicates support of these policies to subordinates.

 Minimum Eligibility Requirements: Must be a United States citizen of at least 18 years of age and possess and maintain: